Piazza S. Marco was also called Piazza di Venezia, as St. Mark and Venice

 This side of Piazza Venezia looks unchanged, but it is the only part of the square which was not impacted by the construction of Monumento a Vittorio Emanuele II and by the opening of Via dei

 The upper storey of Palazzo Venezia was modified by rearranging its windows in a symmetrical way.

 The construction of Palazzo Venezia was started by Cardinal Pietro Barbo, nephew of Pope Eugenius IV after 1451 when he became the titular of Basilica di S. Marco; both the cardinal and his uncle were Venetians.

-The palace was enlarged after Cardinal Pietro Barbo became Pope Paul II in 1464; the northern side of the building was completed by Cardinal Marco Barbo, a cousin of the Pope, so the windows and the entrance on this side show his coat of arms rather than that of the Pope.
+The palace was enlarged after Cardinal Pietro Barbo became Pope Paul II in 1464; the northern side of the building was completed by Cardinal Marco Barbo, a relative of the Pope, so the windows and the entrance on this side show his coat of arms rather than that of the Pope.
 He had the titles of Patriarch of Aquileia, an ancient town in northern Italy, and of Cardinal of St. Mark (the basilica) and he was also the patron of the Knights of Rhodes for whom he built a small palace in Rome.